Medication Overuse Headache: tips to organize a successful withdrawal

 Roughly put, your chance of improving after a withdrawal is more than 50%!

-Collaborate with your physician
+Collaborate with your health care provider

 Get the support of your network